Why is Bob crying at his own birthday party? Shouldn't this be a happy occasion?

 - The Berenstain Bears: The cover art for the book "Too Much Birthday" shows Sister Bear crying as her guests celebrate.
 In the book, Sister Bear cries because her party went wrong.

 - The Singaporean novella anthology Classic Singapore Horror Stories have two such examples:

 - 12-year-old Katherine from Stepchild is shown breaking into tears after her attempt at performing a musical number for her guests is hijacked by the titular stepchild, who began playing pop songs - improvised - on her piano instead.
-Things quickly goes out of hand until Katherine's eldest brother Augustine slams the piano shut, telling the stepchild to stop crashing his sister's birthday, but at that point the party is ruined.
+Things quickly go out of hand until Katherine's eldest brother Augustine slams the piano shut, telling the stepchild to stop crashing his sister's birthday, but at that point, the party is ruined.

 - Exaggerated example with Emma from Skin Deep, a Spoiled Brat, who is shown crying at her party... because she overheard a friend of hers, Sharon, saying her nose is too big.

 - In Lia Geraskina's In the Land of Unlearned Lessons-3, Vitya cries twice during his birthday.
 For the first time, when he thinks he has to give away his parrot (the parrot was entrusted to the family by a friend who went away, but as he was away for long, they grew to love the parrot and the parrot grew fond of them; the friend gallantly says the parrot in that case will be his birthday gift to Vitya).
 For the second time, after the party, Vitya blurts out he can hear his pets talking (when they think nobody hears them), and they sadly say they won't talk anymore if that's the case.